jonnyreeves/js-logger/README.md

 Logger.warn("Asteroid detected!");  // Logs "Asteroid detected!", best do something about that!

 // Ah, you know what, I'm sick of all these messages.
+// But I want to see them again later var oldLevel = Logger.getLevel();
 Logger.setLevel(Logger.OFF);
 Logger.error("Hull breach on decks 5 through to 41!");  // ...

+// Some time later

+Logger.setLevel(oldLevel);

 ```

 ## Log Handler Functions